 February wasn’t any better.
 Cold, cold and then more cold.
 And just when we thought it was about to warm up, it snowed blizzard-like conditions on the same weekend that spring was supposed to begin!

 I had never in my life suffered through seasonal depression.
 I was always a fan of winter, even the boring months after Christmas but before spring.
 And here I was, every single day, feeling lost…depressed…lonely.
-Add to that, one of my kids was in residential treatment and not doing well at all.

 Yes, last winter was cold.
 But then one afternoon a good friend reminded me of something that I had failed to see through that season: “You have so much to be thankful for Mike.
 You’re just looking at the wrong things.